Accessibility statements

-Safespace Research is committed to making this website usable by everyone, including people who rely on assistive technologies.
+Safespace Research is committed to making our website and app usable by everyone, including people who rely on assistive technologies.
 We aim to meet the Web Content Accessibility Guidelines (WCAG) 2.1, level AA.

 How this site was built

-This website was designed and built with the support of Claude Code, Anthropic's AI coding assistant, including an iterative accessibility review and automated testing with axe-core.
+This website was designed and built with the support of Claude Code, Anthropic's AI coding assistant, including an iterative accessibility review, automated testing with axe-core, and a manual review.
 The automated checks report zero violations in both the light and dark themes.

 What we've done